Eremo di Saint Venantius (Hermitage of Saint Venantius)

-This spectacular medieval hermitage, nestled in an Italian river gorge, is renowned for its holy stones and local herbs believed to possess healing properties for ailments like arthritis and migraines.
+A medieval hermitage spanning an Italian river gorge, known for a holy stone and other sites with healing properties for ailments like arthritis and migraines.

-📜 Medieval hermitage nestled on a rocky outcrop in the gorges of the Aterno river, Abruzzo, Italy.🔍 Site mentioned in 12th-century papal charters, with current style dating to the 1400s. # Why Go ✨ Experience the healing properties of sacred stones and herbs.📜 Explore a site with a rich history, including papal charters and 16th-century art.🏞️ Admire the spectacular setting within a narrow river gorge.⛪ Discover unique architecture, including a two-tiered loggia built directly over the river, a church, a cave, and a 16th-century terra cotta scene. # Tips ☀️ Visit during warmer months for church access.🚶 Trails from the hermitage lead to other sights, such as Roman water channeling systems and a water-mill. # Hours 🕒 Open on weekends during warmer months.
+📜 Medieval hermitage in Raiano, Abruzzo, Italy, known for its healing properties. 🔍 Located in the spectacular gorges of the Aterno river, this site is mentioned in 12th-century papal charters, with its current style dating to the 1400s.# Why Go✨ Experience the healing properties of sacred stones and herbs, including a holy stone for arthritis and back issues, and marks of Saint Venantius for rheumatism and migraines.⛪ Explore a 12th-century hermitage with 15th-16th century restorations, unique architecture including a two-tiered loggia built directly over the river, a church, a cave, and stunning 16th-century terracotta art.🏞️ Admire the beautiful natural setting within a narrow river gorge.# Why Avoid🗓️ Only open on weekends during warmer months.# Tipsℹ️ More information can be found on the Gole di San Venanzio nature reserve website.☀️ Visit during warmer months for church access.🚶 Trails from the hermitage lead to other sights, such as Roman water channeling systems and a water-mill.# Hours🕒 Open on weekends during warmer months.

 We strive for accuracy, but errors may occur.
 Please verify key info.